List

 object in-place.
 This is useful if you are passing a list

 object to a function and expect the function to modify the object itself instead of returning a new object.
-See Mutability chapter for more details.
+See the Mutability chapter for more details.

 >>> nums = [1.2, -0.2, 0, 2, 4, 23]